-Insurance doesn't have to be complicated.
-In fact, it can be quite simple, and it's a great way to protect your family and assets while gaining financial peace of mind.
+Insurance doesn’t have to be a complicated.
+In fact, it can be simple and is a great way to protect your family and assets while gaining financial peace of mind.

 A large variety of insurance products are available, and the list includes life, home, automobile, travel, business, group, medical and disability insurance policies.
 With so many insurance plans to choose from, it’s no wonder it can seem complicated.
 But fear not; we’ve compiled some useful information that will help make sense of the insurance business.